sharmaeklavya2/theoremdep-source/includes/linear-algebra/matrices/elementary-rowop-matrix.md

 * Invertibility:

-    Every elementary row operation is its own inverse.
+    We know that every elementary row operation has a unique inverse.

-    Let $R$ be the matrix corresponding to an elementary row operation.
-    Let $S$ be the matrix of its inverse operation.
+    Let $R$ be the matrix corresponding to an elementary row operation and let $S$ be the matrix of its inverse operation.

     * Since $S$ represents the inverse operation of $R$, $S(RA) = A$ for all $A$.
     For $A = I_m$, we get $SR = I_m$.